gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Methodology

 \subsection{Overall Network Architecture of gSwin}

-In this paper, we aim to achieve high performance while the computational and parameter efficiency is on par with the existing methods, by incorporating both merits of the two methods that have evolved in different directions from ViT~\citep{dosovitskiy2020image} (Figure~\ref{label:001}).
-In particular, we consider the two daughters of ViT, viz.\ gMLP~\citep{liu2021pay} (Figure~\ref{label:002}) and Swin Transformer~\citep{liu2021swin} (Figure~\ref{label:003}).
-From Figure~\ref{label:004}, we may observe that gMLP’s overall structure is largely the same as ViT, but the structure of individual blocks has been significantly modified.
+In this paper, we aim to achieve high performance while the computational and parameter efficiency is on par with the existing methods, by incorporating both merits of the two methods that have evolved in different directions from ViT~\cite{dosovitskiy2020image} (\figref{label:001}).
+In particular, we consider the two daughters of ViT, viz.\ gMLP~\cite{liu2021pay} (\figref{label:002}) and Swin Transformer~\cite{liu2021swin} (\figref{label:003}).
+From \figref{label:005}, we may observe that gMLP’s overall structure is largely the same as ViT, but the structure of individual blocks has been significantly modified.
 On the other hand, Swin Transformer’s overall structure has been significantly modified in terms of the introduction of a hierarchical structure, but the internal structure of the individual blocks is largely the same as in ViT, except for the introduction of shifted windows.
 Thus, there is little overlap and a high degree of independence in the differences from ViT in each of these methods.
 Therefore, by incorporating both at the same time, higher improvements can be expected.

-Based on these observations, the authors propose \textit{gSwin} as a new vision model that inherits features of both gMLP and Swin Transformer.
-Figure~\ref{label:009} shows the architecture of gSwin.
+Based on these observations, the authors propose \textit{gSwin} as a new vision model that inherits features of both gMLP and Swin Transformer. \figref{label:004} shows the architecture of gSwin.
 In the following subsection, we will discuss the methods of Window-SGU.

-Note that this is not the same as nor a variant of MetaFormers~\citep{yu2021metaformer}, which is a general form for a series of models in which the self-attention module is replaced with another module in Swin Transformer.
-In this study, they considered using gMLP module instead of self-attention, but the architecture is not the same as our gSwin.
-For example, gSwin does not have subsequent LayerNorm, MLP and residual connections after each gMLP block.
-Our method is more parameter efficient, which will be shown experimentally later in this paper.
+Note that this is not the same as MetaFormers~\cite{yu2021metaformer}, a generalization of Swin Transformer in which the self-attention module is replaced with other modules.
+Although the use of gMLP module has already been considered in MetaFormers, the architecture is not the same as ours, in which the subsequent LayerNorm, MLP and residual connections after each gMLP block are omitted.
+Despite the fewer number of parameters, the performance of the present method was higher than that of MetaFormers, which will be shown in \secref{label:013}.